andreasabel/inCode/entry/functor-combinatorpedia.md

 Binary functor combinators "mix together" two functors/indexed types in different ways.

-Each one has two associated constraints:
+We can finally *interpret* (or "run") these into some target context (like `Parser`, or `IO`), provided the target satisfies some constraints.

+This constraint depends on the functor combinator in question; in particular, there are two, which we will call `CS` and `CM`:

--   `CS t` is the constraint on where you can *interpret* or *run* values of the enhanced type:
+-   `CS t` is what we will call the constraint on where you can *interpret* or *run* values of the enhanced type:

     ``` {.haskell}
     binterpret